Energy Compression and Stabilization of Laser-Plasma Accelerators

+The energy stability is critical for the beam transport downstream of the LPA, and thus for virtually any application.
+Especially demanding is the injection into diffraction-limited storage rings, where particle energy deviations up to ${\sim} \SI{1}{\%}$~\cite{Schroer:426140} are tolerated.
+This requires an energy jitter and energy spread ${\lesssim} \SI{0.1}{\%}$ rms.
+Recent developments in machine learning and active feedback loops \cite{PhysRevAccelBeams.22.041303,PhysRevLett.126.104801, Shalloo2020} offer a path towards LPAs of improved stability, particularly with the onset of kilohertz lasers~\cite{He2015, doi:10.1063/1.4921159,PhysRevAccelBeams.21.013401}, but a permille energy jitter is yet to be demonstrated.

-In this Letter, we propose to combine bunch decompression and active plasma dechirping for drastically reducing the energy spread \textit{and} energy jitter of LPAs.
-The decompression~\cite{PhysRevX.2.031019}, performed by a magnetic chicane, imprints a linear correlation between the arrival time and the energy of the beam particles~\cite{PhysRevSTAB.11.101301, PhysRevX.2.031019, Mayet:IPAC2017-WEPVA006, Ferran_Pousa_2017,PhysRevLett.123.054801}.
-An \textit{active} plasma dechirper (APD), in which a wakefield is generated by a fraction of the LPA laser driver, is then able to correct deviations with respect to the target energy thanks to the imprinted correlation and the intrinsic synchronization between the LPA and APD drivers.
-Contrary to \textit{passive} dechirpers~\cite{PhysRevLett.122.034801, PhysRevLett.122.114801, PhysRevLett.122.204804, PhysRevApplied.12.064011}, an APD can correct not only the beam energy spread but also the central energy jitter.
-All together, the decompression and dechirping result in a system for energy compression \cite{GILLESPIE1981285} which, unlike in other work~\cite{PhysRevLett.123.054801}, is only applied after acceleration, stabilizes the beam energy, and is not limited to weakly beam-loaded LPAs.
-Thus, it could be incorporated into current state-of-the-art setups~\cite{PhysRevLett.126.104801,Kirchen:456053} to further improve the energy spread and achieve unprecedented energy stability.
-Start-to-end simulations with the \textsc{fbpic} \cite{LEHE201666} and \textsc{ocelot} \cite{AGAPOV2014151} codes demonstrate its performance.
+In this Letter, we propose a technique for drastically -- and simultaneously -- reducing the energy spread and energy jitter of LPA beams in a two-step process.
+First, longitudinal decompression in a magnetic chicane is used to imprint a linear correlation between the particles' arrival time and energy~\cite{PhysRevSTAB.11.101301, PhysRevX.2.031019, Mayet:IPAC2017-WEPVA006, Ferran_Pousa_2017,PhysRevLett.123.054801}.
+Second, a linear longitudinal electric field is applied to remove the imprinted correlation and correct deviations with respect to the target energy.
+This is carried out by an \textit{active} plasma dechirper (APD), a dedicated plasma stage where the wakefields are generated by a fraction of the LPA driver.
+In contrast to \textit{passive} plasma dechirpers~\cite{PhysRevLett.122.034801, PhysRevLett.122.114801, PhysRevLett.122.204804, PhysRevApplied.12.064011}, where the wakefields are generated by the electron beam itself, an APD takes advantage of the intrinsic synchronization between the LPA and APD drivers for correcting the central energy jitter, and not only the energy spread.
+This combination of chicane and APD is the first demonstration of a plasma-based energy compression system~\cite{GILLESPIE1981285, PhysRevSTAB.6.030702}.
+Its working principle resembles that of chirped-pulse amplification in lasers~\cite{STRICKLAND1985447}.
+Realistic start-to-end simulations show that this method can be incorporated into state-of-the-art LPAs~\cite{PhysRevLett.126.104801,Kirchen:456053} for improving the energy spread and stability by an order of magnitude, closing the performance gap to RF accelerators.

 The combined effect of decompression and dechirping can be studied by investigating the single-particle dynamics.
 By establishing a reference energy $\gamma_\mathrm{ref}$ as the desired beam energy of the accelerator, a relative energy deviation $\delta(t)=(\gamma(t)-\gamma_\mathrm{ref})/\gamma_\mathrm{ref}$ and longitudinal coordinate $\zeta(t) = z(t) - z_\mathrm{ref}(t)$ can be defined for each particle.
 Here, $\gamma = \sqrt{1 + (\mathbf{p}/m_ec)^2}$ is the relativistic Lorentz factor, with $\mathbf{p}$ and $m_e$ being, respectively, the momentum and rest mass of an electron; $c$ is the speed of light in vacuum; $t$ is time; $z$ is the longitudinal position; and $z_\mathrm{ref}$ is the position of a reference particle with $\delta=0$ initially located at the beam center.
 A dispersive section transforms the phase-space coordinates of a particle initially at ($\zeta_i$, $\delta_i$) to a final position $\zeta_f = \zeta_i + R_{56}\delta_i + \mathcal{O}(\delta_i^2)$~\cite{Chao:2013rba}, where $R_{56}$ is the linear dispersion coefficient, while leaving the energy unchanged.
 Thus, to first order in $\delta_i$, a beam with no initial correlation between $\zeta_i$ and $\delta_i$ is longitudinally stretched by a factor